MacixOwl/genode/repos/monkey/doc/Protocol.md

 ```

-Block Size should be 4096.
+Block Size should be multiples of 4096.

 If failed, a Response with code other than 0 would be returned.